wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-create-web-jobs.md

 ## <a name="ViewJobHistory"></a>View the job history

-1. To view the execution history of a job, including jobs created with the WebJobs SDK, click  its corresponding link under the **Logs** column of the WebJobs blade.
+1. To view the execution history of a job, including jobs created with the WebJobs SDK, click  its corresponding link under the **Logs** column of the WebJobs page.
 (You can use the clipboard icon to copy the URL of the log file page to the clipboard if you wish.)

 2. Clicking the link opens the details page for the WebJob.
 This page shows you the name of the command run, the last times it ran, and its success or failure.
 Under **Recent job runs**, click a time to see further details.